krakrukra/PocketAdmin/extra/payloads/ReverseOpenSSH/readme.md

 redirected through the secure tunnel to the target machine,
 where a target ssh server will be listening.
 So, if somebody
 has the right private key and initiates ssh connection to the
-right port on the public machine they will be able to log into
+right port on the public machine, they will be able to log into
 the target machine instead.
 This somebody is assumed to connect
 from another, **main machine** which runs on debian linux.
 Such
 setup will allow for remote command execution and SFTP file
 transfer even in situations where both main and target machines
 are in different LAN's and are unable to communicate directly.

-More information about this payload is available in this [video](https://www.youtube.com/watch?v=h9NPPq0q95o)
+More information about the payload is available in this [video](https://www.youtube.com/watch?v=h9NPPq0q95o).
 This payload requires quite a bit of preliminary setup to work,
 so I encourage you to spend some time and learn all the details.